Modern paganism: Western Europe

 A study by Ronald Hutton compared a number of different sources (including membership lists of major UK organizations, attendance at major events, subscriptions to magazines, etc.) and used standard models for extrapolating likely numbers.
-This estimate accounted for multiple membership overlaps as well as the number of adherents represented by each attendee of a pagan gathering.
-Hutton estimated that there are 250,000 neopagan adherents in the United Kingdom, roughly equivalent to the national Hindu community.
+This estimate accounted for multiple membership overlaps, as well as the number of adherents represented by each attendee of a pagan gathering.
+Hutton estimated that there are 250,000 modern pagans in the United Kingdom, roughly equivalent to the national Hindu community.

 A smaller number is suggested by the results of the 2001 Census, in which a question about religious affiliation was asked for the first time.
 Respondents were able to write in an affiliation not covered by the checklist of common religions, and a total of 42,262 people from England, Scotland and Wales declared themselves to be pagans by this method.
-These figures were not released as a matter of course by the Office for National Statistics, but were released after an application by the Pagan Federation of Scotland.
-This is more than many well known traditions such as Rastafarian, Baháʼí and Zoroastrian groups, but fewer than the big six of Christianity, Islam, Hinduism, Sikhism, Judaism and Buddhism.
-It is also fewer than the adherents of Jediism, whose campaign made them the fourth largest religion after Christianity, Islam and Hinduism.
+These figures were not released as a matter of course by the Office for National Statistics but were released after an application by the Pagan Federation of Scotland.
+This is more than many well known traditions such as Rastafarian, Baháʼí and Zoroastrian groups but fewer than the big six of Christianity, Islam, Hinduism, Sikhism, Judaism and Buddhism.
+It is also fewer than the adherents of Jediism, whose campaign made their faith the fourth largest religion after Christianity, Islam and Hinduism.

-The 2001 UK Census figures did not allow an accurate breakdown of traditions within the pagan heading, as a campaign by the Pagan Federation before the census encouraged Wiccans, Heathens, Druids and others all to use the same write-in term 'pagan' in order to maximise the numbers reported.
-The 2011 census however made it possible to describe oneself as pagan-Wiccan, pagan-Druid and so on.
-The figures for England and Wales showed 80,153 describing themselves as pagan (or some subgroup thereof.)
+The 2001 UK Census figures did not allow an accurate breakdown of traditions within the pagan heading, as a campaign by the Pagan Federation before the census encouraged Wiccans, Heathens, Druids and others all to use the same write-in term 'pagan' to maximise the numbers reported.
+However, the 2011 census made it possible to describe oneself as pagan-Wiccan, pagan-Druid and so on.
+The figures for England and Wales showed 80,153 describing themselves as pagan (or some subgroup thereof).
 The largest subgroup was Wicca, with 11,766 adherents.
 The overall numbers of people self-reporting as pagan rose between 2001 and 2011.
-In 2001 about seven people per 10,000 UK respondents were pagan; in 2011 the number (based on the England and Wales population) was 14.3 people per 10,000 respondents.
+In 2001, about seven people per 10,000 UK respondents were pagan; in 2011, the number (based on the England and Wales population) was 14.3 people per 10,000 respondents.

 Census figures in Ireland do not provide a breakdown of religions outside of the major Christian denominations and other major world religions.
 A total of 22,497 people stated Other Religion in the 2006 census; and a rough estimate is that there were 2,000–3,000 practicing pagans in Ireland in 2009.
 Numerous pagan groups – primarily Wiccan and Druidic – exist in Ireland though none is officially recognised by the Government.
 Irish paganism is often strongly concerned with issues of place and language.